 They sure can.
 Once the muffins are completely cooled I place them in a freezer bag.
 They will keep in the freezer for about 2 months.

-Yes, the batter for these muffins is thick this helps to hold them blueberries in place.
+Yes, the batter for these to die for muffins is thick this helps to hold them blueberries in place.
 You can think it out with more milk.

 You can replace the milk with buttermilk to make them even moister.